florian/cookie.js/readme.md

 Working with cookies in JavaScript sucks. `document.cookie` is definitely one of the ugly parts of JavaScript.
 This library aims to simplify working with cookies and make them more fun to use.

 ## cookie.set()
 You can use the `cookie.set` method to set cookies.
-The value will automatically escaped for you.
+The value will automatically be escaped for you.

     cookie.set('key', 'value');